GregoryHue/DuckOrCat/README.md

 The problem is that if you ask for duck or cat pictures on this site (or any free image bank), you often get wrong pictures (aka plastic ducks, cooked ducks, cats with dogs, pushies of cats, drawing of cats, etc ...), and it's rather impossible to handpick yourself several thousands of pictures.

-Instead, you can make a search by image to get way better results and download all of them.
-So I searched for several breeds of cats and ducks, so that my dataset may have some variety in it.
+Instead, you can make a search **by image** to get way better results and download all of them.
+I searched for several breeds of cats and ducks, so that my dataset may have some variety in it.

 If you want to understand the difference, go to `istockphoto.com` and search for `duck`.
 Then compare the results to [this](https://www.istockphoto.com/fr/search/more-like-this/155358150?assettype=image&phrase=duck), which is a search image for a mallard duck.
 It's also the first of 7 URLs you can find in `scrapy/downloader/spiders/duck.py`.